ChrstphrHll/npc_gen/students/Kendel Shael.md

 ---
 ### Description
 - 1st year Firbolg Rouge in Alderden
-- frizzy lighter blonde hair that's loose around the shoulders, Gray eyes, and Pale Blue skin
+- long curly green hair that's plain, Gray eyes, and Pale Blue skin
 - Is Concerned and Muddle-headed, and has Finesse as their ideal

 ### Organizations